minvws/nl-kat-mula/docs/proposal.md

      internal state of the scheduler.
 This can then be run as a sanity check, or as a part of the initial start of the scheduler.

-     TODO: other name, since it will be executed to make sure the internal state is correct.
+     TODO: rename this, since it will be executed to make sure the internal state is correct, e.g. `RestoreInternalState`, `CheckInternalState`,
+     `RestoreObjects`.

   2. Event subscription; the scheduler will listen to add, delete, update events to update the internal state of the scheduler, as such update